Getting Married In The USA - United States Wedding Guide

 Tipping at a restaurant in America is expected and usually, the consensus is 15% of the bill.
 Tipping generosity should usually be consistent with how well the service was that you received.
 Many people choose to tip more if the service was excellent.
-Service charges are usually non-existent, but in those that do have it, it will be added to the bill.
+Service charges are usually non-existent, but in places that do have it, they will add the service charge to the bill.
 State tax rates vary and should be observed accordingly.

 As always, a wedding’s cost dramatically increases with the more guests invited.
 The location of your destination wedding also affects the cost significantly.
 Venues in highly desirable locations such as Hawaii or Los Angeles can be very expensive.
 Because of these factors, your projected destination wedding cost in the USA is highly variable.
 On average a wedding in the USA costs approximately $28,000.